tryphotino/photino.Documentation/00a-QuickStart.md

 # See a list of available templates
 $ dotnet new -l

+# Navigate to the folder in which to create a new sub-folder for the new project
+$ cd MyProjects

 # Create a new sample app from the Photino.HelloPhotino.NET template
+# A folder will be created to match your -o parameter
-$ dotnet new photinoapp
+$ dotnet new photinoapp -o MyPhotinoApp

-# Change into sample app directory
+# Navigate into the new folder you just created
-$ cd photinoapp
+$ cd MyPhotinoApp

 # Run the application
 $ dotnet run